hjeljeli32/plonk/README.md

 cargo test --test kzg_tests
 ```

-This reflects an engineering mindset focused on reliability and clear interfaces across cryptographic layers.
+This aims to follow engineering principles of modularity and clarity across cryptographic layers.
 ---

 ## 🤝 Contributing